rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

  userId: 'USERID from whom you want to initialize plugin'                   // required
  appId: 'Your Application Key'                       // obtained from Step 1 (required)
- desktopNotification: true or false                  // optional notificationIconLink : 'Your Website Logo Url'      // optional Note : Only for chrome browser enable or disable desktop notifications for incoming messages.
-Website Logo required for desktop notification.
+ desktopNotification: true or false                  // optional Note : Only for chrome browser enable or disable desktop notifications for incoming messages.
 ```